pygbe/pygbe/README.md

 source activate pygbe
 ```

-and then proceed with the rest of the installation instructions (although note that if youdo this, `swig` is already installed.
+and then proceed with the rest of the installation instructions (although note that if you do this, `swig` is already installed.

 #### SWIG